Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 We value the input of all healthcare professionals in order to help our students succeed and excel; therefore we offer online training to ensure you feel prepared to carry out your role.
 Support through individual mentoring will also be available for less experienced clinical supervisors where needed.

-The Clinically Enhanced Prescribing in Acute and Emergency Medicine module will enhance knowledge, skills and clinical confidence to prepare independent prescribers to manage patients within the clinical categories of cute medicine and emergency medicine.
+The Clinically Enhanced Prescribing in Acute and Emergency Medicine module will enhance knowledge, skills and clinical confidence to prepare independent prescribers to manage patients within the clinical categories of acute medicine and emergency medicine.

 The aims of the programme are to enable you to: